Mikhil11/MATLAB-support-cookiecutter-project-templates/{{ cookiecutter.RootFolderName }}/CONTRIBUTING.md

 - Provide a clear and concise description of the changes made.
 - Reference any related issues using the `#issue-number` syntax.

-## Code of Conduct

-Please note that we have a Code of Conduct in place to ensure a respectful and inclusive environment.
-By participating in this project, you are expected to adhere to the Code of Conduct.

 ## License

 By contributing to this repository, you agree that your contributions will be licensed under the [project's license](LICENSE).